trungvose/angular-tetris/README.md

 ## Development Challenge

-I got the inspiration from the same same but different [Tetris game built with Vue][vue].
+I got the inspiration from the same but different [Tetris game built with Vue][vue].
 To not reinvented the wheel, I started to look at Vue code and thought it would be very identical to Angular.
 But later one, I realized a few catches:

-- The Vue source code was written few years ago with pure JS.
-I could find several problems that the complier didn't tell you.
+- The Vue source code was written a few years ago with pure JS.
+I could find several problems that the compiler didn't tell you.
 Such as giving `parseInt` a number.
 It is still working though, but I don't like it.
-- There was an extensively uses of `setTimeout` and `setInterval` for making animations.
+- There was extensive use of `setTimeout` and `setInterval` for making animations.
 I rewrote all of the animation logic using RxJS.
 You will see the detail below.
 - The brain of the game also used `setTimeout` for the game loop.
-It was not a problem, but I was having a <u>hard time</u> understanding the code on some essential elements: how to render the piece to the UI, how the calculation make senses with xy axis.
+It was not a problem, but I was having a <u>hard time</u> understanding the code on some essential elements: how to render the piece to the UI, how the calculation makes sense with XY axis.
 In the end, I changed all of the logic to a proper OOP way using TypeScript class, based on [@chrum/ngx-tetris][ngx-tetris].

 ### Tetris Core

 It is the most important part of the game.
 As I am following the Vue source code, It is getting harder to understand what was the developer's intention.
-The Vue version gave me the inspiration but I think I have to write the core tetris differently.
+The Vue version inspired me but I think I have to write the core Tetris differently.

-Take a look at the two block of code below which do the same rendering piece on the screen and you will understand what I am talking about.
+Take a look at the two blocks of code below which do the same rendering piece on the screen and you will understand what I am talking about.
 The left side was rewritten with Angular and TypeScript and the right side was the JS version.

 ![Angular Tetris][compare01]

 I always think that your code must be written as you talk to people, without explaining a word.
-Otherwise when someone come in and read your code and maintain it, they will be struggling.
+Otherwise, when someone comes in and reads your code and maintains it, they will be struggling.

 > “ Code is like humor.
 When you have to explain it, it’s bad.” – Cory House

-And let me emphasize it again, I didn't write the brain of the game from the scratch.
-I adapted the well-written source by [@chrum/ngx-tetris][ngx-tetris] for tetris core.
+And let me emphasize it again, I didn't write the brain of the game from scratch.
+I adapted the well-written source by [@chrum/ngx-tetris][ngx-tetris] for Tetris core.
 I did refactor some parts to support Akita and wrote some new functionality as well.

 ### Akita state management + dev tool support